Why is the coalition called Our Seas?

 The Our Seas Coalition is calling for three actions that would make a big and positive difference to the health of our seabed and fisheries.

-1. The return of a modern, seaward limit on bottom-towed fishing, via a just transition.
+1. The return of a new, inshore limit on bottom-towed fishing, via a just transition.

 2. Effective vessel tracking systems for all boats.